tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/词汇表_intl_en.md

 ### Audio codec

-A audio codec is a method of encoding analog audio as digital signals or decoding digital back into analog.
+An audio codec is a method of encoding analog audio as digital signals or decoding digital back into analog.
 There are mainly two kinds of audio codecs: lossless and lossy.
-According to sampling principles, encoded audio signals can only get "infinitely similar" to natural signals; therefore, all audio codecs are lossy in essence.
+According to sampling principles, encoded audio signals can only get "close to indefinitely" to natural signals; therefore, all audio codecs are lossy.
 In computer field, pulse code modulation (PCM) that achieves the highest fidelity is regarded as lossless encoding.
 Commonly used audio codecs in Internet services are all lossy, such as MP3 and AAC.

 ### Video on-demand (VOD)